 - No living specs or bidirectional updates: rules remain static guidance files without specification evolution

-- Context competition: large rule files compete with code for a limited model context; long contexts can trigger "lost in the middle" behavior (research reference)
+- Context competition: large rule files compete with code for a limited model context; long contexts can trigger the "lost in the middle" effect, where models overlook information placed mid-prompt

-- Single-editor lock-in: requires Cursor IDE, limiting portability to other environments.
-If your pain point is "better prompts," rules help; if your pain point is "provable compliance to requirements," a dedicated tool like Intent or Spec Kit is the right approach.
+- Single-editor lock-in: requires Cursor IDE, which limits portability to other environments.
+If your pain point is "better prompts," rules help; if it is "provable compliance to requirements," a dedicated tool like Spec Kit or a platform like Cosmos is the right approach.

 Parallel agents are powerful, but without spec alignment, they create review overhead.